 - Strategic Role – to provide a strategic view of the school by establishing a vision and setting the purpose and aims of the school within an agreed policy framework.
 To appoint and appraise all staff.
 To agree the Academy Improvement Plan which includes setting targets with supporting budgets and staffing structures.

-- Critical Friend – holding the Head Teachers to account by monitoring and evaluating the work of the school, the effectiveness of the policy framework, progress towards targets, and the effectiveness of the Academy Improvement Plan.
+- Critical Friend – holding the Head Teacher to account by monitoring and evaluating the work of the school, the effectiveness of the policy framework, progress towards targets, and the effectiveness of the Academy Improvement Plan.
 This includes; offering support, constructive advice, a sounding board for ideas, a second opinion on proposals and help where needed.

 - Accountability – overseeing the financial performance of the academy and making sure its money is well spent.
 Being accountable for its decisions to; each other for agreed actions, Pupils, Parents, Members, Staff, Community, the Secretary of State, Ofsted, and to the Local Authority in relation to vulnerable and disadvantaged young people.

-The main role for governors is to support the Head Teachers and staff – the phrase often used to describe this role is ‘a critical friend’ – helping them to set and reach targets and to strive for excellence across the whole spectrum of academy life.
+The main role for governors is to support the Head Teacher and staff – the phrase often used to describe this role is ‘a critical friend’ – helping them to set and reach targets and to strive for excellence across the whole spectrum of academy life.
 The two key documents used for this are the Academy Improvement Plan (AIP) and the Summary Self Evaluation Form (SEF).
 The AIP sets out our strategic plan for the school, with targets that everyone works towards and the SEF sets out how well the school is doing and where we aim to make improvements.

 Governors also fulfil a range of legal duties including: